 - Healing of wounds – cuts and lesions take much longer to heal

 Diabetes mellitus is to the lack of discipline and training of the mind to be in tune with Vijnanamaya and Anandmaya kosas.
 One slowly becomes a slave to the lower instincts of the Manomaya kosa.
-This leads to erratic behaviors such as wrong eating and sleeping habits, wrong company, smoking, alcoholism, consumption of non-vegetarian fatty foods, laziness for physical activity, over indulgence in money making occupations and sense pleasures.
-All these drain out large quantities of energies, with inconsistent flow of prana which creates imbalance.
-Further this imbalance manifests at the Annamaya kosa as early aging changes characterized by unfolding of the genetic tendency of inability to handle a glucose load, atherosclerosis, obesity etc. this category of diseases are called “Adhija Vyadhis” (stress born disease).
+This leads to erratic behaviors such as wrong eating and sleeping habits, wrong company, smoking, alcoholism, consumption of non-vegetarian fatty foods, laziness for physical activity, overindulgence in money-making occupations, and sense pleasures.
+All these drain out large quantities of energies, with the inconsistent flow of prana which creates an imbalance.
+Further, this imbalance manifests at the Annamaya kosa as early aging changes characterized by unfolding of the genetic tendency of inability to handle a glucose load, atherosclerosis, obesity, etc. this category of diseases is called “Adhija Vyadhis” (stress born disease).
 This also disturbs the immune system which forgets its ability to differentiate the self from non-self and starts manufacturing antibodies that coat the beta cells and the insulin molecule to render them inefficient.
-Yogic practices which are prescribed for diabetes are as follows:
+Yogic practices which are prescribed yoga for diabetes are as follows:

 - Ankle movement (forward & backward)

 - Knee bending & stretching

 - Neck movements (up & down and sideways movements)